Books on Focus

 One of the issues highlighted in the book above is how much time we spend living in the future, which is why I’m including ‘Walking Meditation’ by Thich Nhat Hanh and Nguyen Anh Huong.

 I’ve already written about my favourite books on meditation and mindfulness and thought it relevant to mention this title.
 You only have to go for a walk to see how little focus you have - your brain darts back and forth, and you're never present.
 This insight will help you to pay attention to your sensations, bringing you back to the moment.
 From the sound of the birds, the crunch of the gravel beneath your feet, the breeze on your face, the sunlight between the leaves of the trees - we can keep bringing ourselves back to the moment, and slowly improving our focus.
 Of course, there are other ways to improve focus in meditation such as following the breath, and more can be explored on the list above, but I think walking meditation is an incredibly underrated method, and this simple, practical book will fit your back pocket in case you want to read it on a park bench.
-Gentle and inspiring, walking meditation can be practiced anywhere which makes it one of the most useful books on focus, helping you feel relaxed, grounded and present.
+Gentle and inspiring, walking meditation can be practiced anywhere which makes it one of the most useful books on focus and concentration, helping you feel relaxed, grounded and present.

 One of the continuing issues explored in this list of books on focus is the reality that our attention is constantly being pulled in many different directions, like puppies with a piece of rope.
 When you're not checking your phone, you’re responding to emails or posting updates.
 In ‘Deep Work’, Cal Newport explores the idea of deep work, with ideas that will help you to cultivate this skill and help you achieve something rare - deep focus.
 By minimising distractions, embracing downtime between tasks, having a 30-day social media detox, and draining the shallows (splitting your time between tasks that involve minimal attention and the times when you’ll need to go deep).
 This book is an intuitive read that will help you in the fight against procrastination.
 In a world full of distractions, the ability to focus is rare, and what’s rare is valuable.